-Usually, if a person using a screen reader hovers over a link, their screen reader will read all of the link’s characters to them.
-Using the ‘Text to Display’ feature means you can type in a simple description for that link, so it’s easier for the reader to understand.
+Usually, if a person using a screen reader hovers over a link, their screen reader will read all the link’s characters.
+Using the ‘Text to Display’ feature means you can type in a simple description for that link, so it’s easier for the reader to understand

-Tables are a huge barrier for most assistive technology tools.
-Even the best tool struggles to read a table properly.
-So, use them sparingly - or even better, don’t use them at all - if you’re trying to make your document super-accessible!
+We recommend that you try to avoid using tables in any document you would like to make accessible.
+Tables can be a huge barrier for the majority of assistive technology tools and even the best tool struggles to read a table properly.
+We advise that you use them sparingly – or not at all – if you’re trying to make a totally accessible document for use by a person who is blind or visually impaired.

-Tip 6 - Use EasyConverter Express for Truly Accessible Documents
+6. Use Conversion Tools for Truly Accessible Documents

-While the previous five tips help make your word processing documents MORE accessible, word processing documents are not considered ‘accessible file formats’ and some AT tools still don’t handle word processing documents very well.
-This is especially true of readers.
-What you really need is a true conversion tool that creates accessible formats like DAISY, ePUB, Mp3, Large Print and Braille.
+While the previous five tips help make your word processing documents more accessible, these documents are not considered ‘accessible file formats’ and some assistive technology tools still don’t handle word processing documents very well.
+This is especially true of screen readers.
+It is always better to try and use a true conversion tool – such as Dolphin EasyConverter Express - that creates accessible formats like DAISY, ePUB, Mp3, large print and Braille.

 The good news is that the work you do in making your word processing documents more accessible by applying the five practices above will pay off when you convert those files to an accessible format.
-They’ll have headers, lists, labelled hyperlinks and Alt Text so they will already be tagged and navigable.
+Each of your documents following the best practices outlined above will have headers, lists, labelled hyperlinks and Alt Text, so they’ll already be tagged and navigable.

-You can get EasyConverter Express in the Microsoft Store (Multi-user pricing for schools available!)
+You can get EasyConverter Express in the Microsoft Store and multi-user pricing is available for schools.